thomasgauvin/Parse-documents-with-Azure-Form-Recognizer-and-Logic-Apps-and-display-the-results-in-a-PowerApp/README.md

     1. Under the Data tab, select Custom Connectors.
     2. Click New Custom Connector.
 Select Import from OpenAPI file.
     3. Select the CustomConnector/fetch-documents.swagger.json file
+    4. Edit the Custom Connector to add the new Host, Base URL and default parameters according to the documents-parsed-fetching logic app

 5. In the PowerApps Studio ([make.powerapps.com](make.powerapps.com)).
     1. In the Create tab on the left, select Create from other Sources.
 Select Open on the Left, and then Browse Files.
 Select the File PowerAppExport/Microsoft.PowerApps/apps.958791291695911168/N963c2303-a452-45a7-b3e3-66a6448bb50a-document.msapp from this repository.